kimjbstar/prisma-class-generator/README.md

 However, there are limitations because of these characteristics.
 A typical example is NestJS.
 In order to use `@nestjs/swagger`, the entity must be defined as class.

 So I created a simple tool that generates a typescript file based on `schema.prisma`.
+The generated Classes are formatted with prettier, using the user's prettier config file if present.
 This will reduce the effort to define classes directly while using the same single source of truth (`schema.prisma`)

 ## **NestJS**